Daylight saving time in the United States: 2015–2026: Proposals for the introduction of year-round DST

-2022–Present: New Science on Time Policy
+2022–present: New science on time policy

 In response to legislation, such as the Sunshine Protection Act, multiple scientific societies, such as the American Medical Association, Sleep Research Society, American Academy of Sleep Medicine, Society for Research on Biological Rhythms, and National Sleep Foundation have all released statements in favor of a permanent time policy and recommending permanent standard time.
 At the time the release of these statements, most supporting research had focused on the acute consequences of switching time policies.
-Notably, studies had found increases in traffic accidents and cardiovascular events as well as decreased vigilance and workplace engagement, primarily during the "spring ahead" transition.
+Studies had found increases in traffic accidents and cardiovascular events as well as decreased vigilance and workplace engagement, primarily during the "spring ahead" transition.
 However, there was little work examining the long-term consequences of time policy or the magnitude of impact, all of which factor into policy decisions.

-In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
+In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and semiannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
 Researchers found that switching to permanent Standard Time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
 Permanent Daylight Saving Time also reduced cases but to a lesser extent.
 In interviews, the authors caution that this work is from a circadian health perspective and that other factors should be considered in policy decisions such as economic and safety impacts of time policy.